Algorithms and Complexity Results for Exact Bayesian Structure Learning

 Abstract:

-Bayesian structure learning is the NP-hard problem of discovering a Bayesian network that optimally represents a given set of training data.
-In this paper we study the computational worst-case complexity of exact Bayesian structure learning under graph theoretic restrictions on the super-structure.
-The super-structure (a concept introduced by Perrier, Imoto, and Miyano, JMLR 2008) is an undirected graph that contains as subgraphs the skeletons of solution networks.
-Our results apply to several variants of score-based Bayesian structure learning where the score of a network decomposes into local scores of its nodes.
+Bayesian network structure learning is the notoriously difficult problem of discovering a Bayesian network that optimally represents a given set of training data.
+In this paper we study the computational worst-case complexity of exact Bayesian network structure learning under graph theoretic restrictions on the (directed) super-structure.
+The super-structure is an undirected graph that contains as subgraphs the skeletons of solution networks.
+We introduce the directed super-structure as a natural generalization of its undirected counterpart.
+Our results apply to several variants of score-based Bayesian network structure learning where the score of a network decomposes into local scores of its nodes.

-Results: We show that exact Bayesian structure learning can be carried out in non-uniform polynomial time if the super-structure has bounded treewidth and in linear time if in addition the super-structure has bounded maximum degree.
-We complement this with a number of hardness results.
+Results: We show that exact Bayesian network structure learning can be carried out in non-uniform polynomial time if the super-structure has bounded treewidth, and in linear time if in addition the super-structure has bounded maximum degree.
+Furthermore, we show that if the directed super-structure is acyclic, then exact Bayesian network structure learning can be carried out in quadratic time.
+We complement these positive results with a number of hardness results.
 We show that both restrictions (treewidth and degree) are essential and cannot be dropped without loosing uniform polynomial time tractability (subject to a complexity-theoretic assumption).
-Furthermore, we show that the restrictions remain essential if we do not search for a globally optimal network but we aim to improve a given network by means of at most k arc additions, arc deletions, or arc reversals (k-neighborhood local search).
+Similarly, exact Bayesian network structure learning remains NP-hard for "almost acyclic" directed super-structures.
+Furthermore, we show that the restrictions remain essential if we do not search for a globally optimal network but aim to improve a given network by means of at most k arc additions, arc deletions, or arc reversals (k-neighborhood local search).